 - Merchandise cabinets with a small area for showcasing products and a large capacity for storage.
 The display area is typically located at the top of the case.

 - Three quarter vision showcases have a large area for merchandising.
 These cabinets may have a sturdy finished base with a kickplate or a small area for storage.

 Store counters that dedicate all of their space to featuring merchandise are considered full vision showcases.
 These retail cabinets have large merchandising areas that reach from the floor to the top of the fixture.
 Full vision display cases maximize the amount of electronics, jewelry, and antiques that can be featured in one area.
 Fabrications include 100% tempered glass panes with a frameless design or black MDF panels that obscure wares from the sides.
 As long as all the area is made for displaying merchandise, it's considered a full vision display case.

-Extra vision display cases feature tempered glass panels on all sides to maximize visibility.
+Extra vision display cases feature tempered glass panels on all sides for eye-catching presentations.
 These cabinets are excellent for showcasing high-interest merchandise because it can be viewed from any angle.
 The retail stands are often used in stores that sell the latest electronics, vaporizers, and high-end jewelry.
 With tempered glass tops, shelves, side and front panels, extra vision counters makes stock easy to see.
 Frameless displays truly maximize visibility by removing all barriers between customers and products.

 Half Vision Cabinets

 Merchandising cabinets that use half of their space for displaying wares are called "half vision cases."
 These showcases often feature hidden areas for storing supplies out of sight.
 Other units simply feature a half vision design to place merchandise closer to customers' eye line.
 This style usually puts items at the top for better visibility while keeping the storage section at the bottom.
 Half vision showcases create an equal area for featuring wares and securing supplies.